 Remove Audio from Video

 FreeVideosEdit processes your file locally in the browser with FFmpeg WebAssembly.
-Nothing is uploaded to our servers, so interviews, internal demos, and client drafts stay on your machine.
+Nothing is uploaded to our servers, so interviews, internal demos, confidential product walkthroughs, and client drafts stay on your machine.

 How to mute a video in your browser